mort666/bw-clients/libs/auth/src/common/login-strategies/README.md

 - `WebAuthnLoginCredentials`
 - `UserApiLoginCredentials`

+After building the credentials object, we then call the `logIn()` method on the `LoginStrategyService`, passing in the credentials object as an argument: `LoginStrategyService.logIn(credentials)`

 <br>

 ## The `LoginStrategyService` and our Login Strategies

-The credentials object gets passed to our [`LoginStrategyService`](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/services/login-strategies/login-strategy.service.ts), which acts as an orchestrator that determines which of our specific **login strategies** should be initialized and used for the login process.
+The [`LoginStrategyService`](https://github.com/bitwarden/clients/blob/main/libs/auth/src/common/services/login-strategies/login-strategy.service.ts) acts as an orchestrator that determines which of our specific **login strategies** should be initialized and used for the login process.

 > [!IMPORTANT]
 > Our authentication methods are handled by different [login strategies](https://github.com/bitwarden/clients/tree/main/libs/auth/src/common/login-strategies), making use of the [Strategy Design Pattern](https://refactoring.guru/design-patterns/strategy).
 Those strategies are: